MindFlavor/pgdelaytest/README.md

 Note that, in order to publish to pub/sub, a valid GCP identity must be available and proper permissions must be granted.

+## Methodology

+The tool updates a row on the primary and right away tries to get the same row from the secondary.
+If the value matches, the reported latency is zero.
+If not, the tool keeps querying the same row until the value matches and then reports the time taken as *replication latency*.

+This means two things:

+1. Zero latency does not mean zero microseconds: it means the latency is so low that the tool is unable to determine it.
+2. The latency measured, if bigger than zero, incorporates an error the depends on how fast the tool can query the secondary instance.
+It might be interpreted as an upper bound.

+The tool is able to calculate milliseconds (or even microseconds) but given the constraints above I think it's best to give rough estimates in seconds.
+If you don't agree, please open an issue and I'll add the option.

 ## Pub/sub

 The tool optionally publishes the event message to a pub/sub topic in GCP.
 This can be used to have the automatic BigQuery subscription stream data to BigQuery.
 You can find the schema of the message in the [schema.proto](extra/schema.proto) file.
 The BigQuery table definition is in the [create_table.sql](extra/create_table.sql) file.